method-inc/challenges/autocorrect/README.md

 - All the above, plus:
 - Your output should exactly match the punctuation of the input string.
 - It should also match the formatting (capitalization, white-space) of the input string.
-- If the distance to the nearest dictionary match is > 12, use the original non-dictionary word.

 ### Sr